 What Does It Mean When A Reading Is Mostly Swords Tarot Cards

 Swords cards indicate that you are looking for answers to mental issues, disputes, and debates, as well as making important judgments.
 In addition, there could be a lot of arguing or even violence going on around them right now.
-Swords, despite their many bad connotations, also serves as a reminder to be more aware of what is going on around you.
+Swords, despite their many bad connotations, also serve as a reminder to be more aware of what is going on around you.

 The Suit of Pentacles Cards Meaning – Minor Arcana